HIV and Women

 - The most common way that women get HIV is through sex with a male partner who has HIV.

-- Several factors can increase the risk of HIV in women.
-For example, during vaginal or anal sex, a woman has a greater risk for getting HIV because, in general, receptive sex is riskier than insertive sex.
+- During vaginal or anal sex, a woman has a greater risk for getting HIV because, in general, receptive sex is riskier than insertive sex.

 - Women with HIV take HIV medicines during pregnancy and childbirth to prevent perinatal transmission of HIV and to protect their own health.